 What To See & Do Siem Reap.

 During our wander, we saw a few students quietly working on the building’s gorgeous, wooden porch.
 The centre includes a public library, with a grand collection of books, a journals section and half a dozen computers.
-Apparently, a number of scholars also work here publishing historical manuscripts and translating foundational texts into Khmer.
+Apparently, a number of scholars also work here republishing historic manuscripts and translating foundational texts into Khmer.

 The centre has support from several phlianthropic organisations from France, The United States and within Cambodia itself.
 Perhaps most importantly of all, it seems to be an idyllic home for a handful of lucky cats.

-Wat Damnak’s educational vibe oozes right throughout the grounds.
+Wat Damnak’s educational vibe oozes right through every corner of the grounds.
 Look out for the cutesy wooden, handmade signs made by the pagoda’s students.
 Sure, this is normally the kind of cheesy, fridge-magnet-wisdom that gets my eyes rolling.
 Somehow though, it seems to belong here.
 Certainly more than on some attention seeker’s disingenuous Instagram feed.

 Wat Damnak Pagoda, Siem Reap.

 At the back of the complex, we came across the pagoda’s modest but lovingly crafted public school.
 Classes were in session as we walked by and the air was punctuated by the sound of happy chatter, scribbling pencils and group chanting.
 Consequently, it was impossible not to smile as we exited Wat Damnak Pagoda into the relentless noise and dust of Siem Reap.

 Like this?
 Check out more travel reports from Siem Reap.

 Or maybe delve further afield with my articles from across Cambodia.

 I’ve been living, working and traveling all over the world since 2001.
 So why not check out my huge library of travel reports from over 30 countries.